 - Lyme Titer Testing many horses can carry Lyme Disease without showing any symptoms at all.
 It is a good idea to track each year to monitor changes in exposure.
 It is also recommended prior to vaccinating.

 - Annual Vitamin E and Selenium Testing is highly recommended for all horses, as we have seen an increase over the past few years in the number of horses in our practice area with low Vitamin E and Selenium.
 Low Vitamin E and Selenium can cause drastic change in a horse’s attitude, performance, and overall well-being.

 - Insurance Exams VLAC-EH still offers discounted physicals for clients enrolled in the SmartPak ColiCare Program and Arenus Colic Assurance Program.
 These are wellness programs that provide up to $7,500-$10,000 (program specific) in colic surgery reimbursement.
 It brings together the best hindgut supplementation by SmartPak and Arenus with annual wellness care through VLAC-EH to help keep your horse happy and healthy.

 For more information please visit the following:

-We are offering a 3% discount for fall services (vaccines, teeth float, sheath cleaning, coggins, fecal) to those who pay at time of service with cash or check.
+We are offering a 3% discount for spring services and blood work to those who pay at time of service with cash/check or Credit card.